-Just like human beings, plants require food and the food in this case comes from the soil.
+Just like human beings, plants require food and food in this case comes from the soil.
 Therefore, you need to ensure that your plants get plenty of fresh nutrients.
 Proper soil conditioning will give your plants all the nutrients they need.

-Chemical soil treatments not only destroy the soil composition but they also harm the important microorganisms, worms, and bacteria in the soil.
+Chemical soil treatments not only destroy the soil composition but also harm the important microorganisms, worms, and bacteria in the soil.
 To begin, you will have to test the soil PH.
 You can do this by buying a home testing kit or simply collect some soil samples and send them to the local agricultural extension office for proper testing and analysis.

 2. Make Good Compost